 As a GM engineer, Delorean helped developed the Pontiac GTO, Firebird, Grand Prix, as well as the Chevy Vega.
 He left General Motors in 1973 to form the DeLorean Motor Company (DMC).

 A mid-engine car was conceived in 1974, with help from Bill Collins.
 Due to production issues, it was later changed to rear-engine.
-Lotus of England added a steel X-member backbone chassis, body design was by Giorgetto Giugiaro.
+Lotus of England supplied a steel X-member backbone chassis, with a body design by Giorgetto Giugiaro.
 The first prototype of the DeLorean car appeared in March of 1976.

 DeLorean Car Production